Transcription What is Transcription

 Eukaryotic Cells:

-In eukaryotic cells, which include cells found in animals and plants, transcription occurs in the nucleus.
-The process involves the synthesis of messenger RNA (mRNA) molecules from a DNA template.
 The DNA in the nucleus contains genes that provide the instructions for building specific proteins.
 Transcription converts the information encoded in a particular gene's DNA sequence into a complementary mRNA sequence.

 After transcription, the newly formed mRNA molecule is modified and processed before it leaves the nucleus and enters the cytoplasm, where it undergoes translation (protein synthesis) at the ribosomes.